 Enter any decent co-working space or trendy coffee shop and you'll see them.
 Armed with a laptop, mobile and very little else, an army of freelancers is quietly revolutionising the creative industry.

-The gig economy has never looked better but try telling yourself that when you're considering making the leap.
-The fear of the unknown can be crippling: will you be able to find work, pay the bills, stay motivated?
+But while the the design industry has never looked better, the Design Council's 2018 Design Economy Report concluding more than half of respondents expect the demand for design-related skills to increase in their sector or industry in the next three years, making the leap to a life of freelance can be incredible daunting.
+The fear of the unknown can be crippling: will you be able to find work, find work that will really add to your graphic design portfolio, pay the bills, stay motivated?
 Are you too old – or too young?
 How should you prepare?

 Here, we take a look at four routes into freelance life.
 We speak to designers and illustrators who have taken these paths and harvest their pro advice to ensure you enter the world of freelance successfully – whichever route you choose.